AVHMMT-Production/NFT-Marketplace-Bachelor-Thesis/README.md

 [![built-with tailwindcss](https://img.shields.io/badge/built%20with-tailwindcss-3677FF)](https://tailwindcss.com/)
 [![built-with hardhat](https://img.shields.io/badge/built%20with-hardhat-3677FF)](https://hardhat.dev/)

-The objective of this thesis is to investigate NFTs and design your own NFT marketplace on the Ethereum TestNet.
+The objective of this thesis is to design an NFT marketplace on the Ethereum TestNet.

 We will be developing a web app where anyone with a Ethereum wallet is able to mint, buy and sell NFTs.
-In the process we will be investigating NFTs to find what is most suitable to be traded on a marketplace.
 We will be creating smart contracts to be deployed on the network to control the trade of NFTs, and we will be integrating and deploying our marketplace with one of the Ethereum TestNet.